1. Top Soft Skills Examples for CVs in 2025

 Soft skills might be hard to teach, but with high-quality training it’s certainly possible to improve them and give your career a boost in the process.

-The first thing you should do is ask your employer if they offer any training courses.
-Most larger employers recognise the importance of upskilling their staff and offer courses on a variety of subjects.
+The first thing you should do is ask your employer if they offer any courses.
+Most larger employers recognise the importance of upskilling their staff and offer training on a variety of subjects.

 2. Check out the government career skills and training service

 Alternatively, take a look at what’s on offer from the government.
 They’ve recognised that skills shortages have continued to increase and could potentially harm the UK economy.
-So provision has been put in place to offer training.
-Visit the career skills and training portal to find out more.
+So, provision has been put in place to offer training.

-3. Look at remote learning and online training options
+3. Look at online soft skills training options

-There are other training options too.
-The Open University has provided quality training for decades and newcomers like Udemy and Coursera also offer a wealth of training opportunities.
-Just Google them to find out more.
+There are remote training options, too.
+For example, the Open University has provided quality training for decades, and popular websites such as Udemy and Coursera also offer a wealth of training opportunities.

 4. Practice and get feedback